dodevops/cloudcontrol/README.md

 #### Configuration

-* USE_terraform: Enable this feature
+* USE_terraform: Enable this feature (it's recommended to use the FEATURES variable instead)
 * DEBUG_terraform: Debug this feature
 * Add a volume mount to the `volumes:` section of docker compose like this:
        (...)